ewolpert1/dimer_calculations/README.md

 # HARRY

 We will probably need to edit this quite a bit.
-I think if we make a new function similar to generate_new_cages but based on the shape of your molecule and ignoring the smiles etc it could work quite well.
+I think if we make a new function i.e. run_a_molecule instead of run_a_cage and then also a new function similar to generate_new_cages but based on the calculated shape of your molecule instead of smiles it could work quite well.
 I suggest you make a new branch(?) or whatever its called and then add in some functions that will work on your molecules.

 Happy dimer calculating!